n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.postgres.md

+---
+title: Postgres node - n8n Documentation
+description: Documentation for the Postgres node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Postgres

 The Postgres node allows you to automate work in Postgres, and integrate Postgres with other applications. n8n has built-in support for a wide range of Postgres features, including executing queries, as well as inserting and updating rows in a database.